-After announcing the test of its Stories format back in February, LinkedIn is now rolling out the new feature to members and some Pages in Brazil.
+After announcing the test of its Stories format back in February, LinkedIn is rolling out the new feature to members and Pages in some countries.

 In case you missed it, LinkedIn Stories is a new feature that allows members and organizations to share images and short videos of their everyday professional moments.
 As is the case with most other Stories formats from Snapchat, Facebook, Instagram, and other platforms, LinkedIn Stories stay published for 24 hours.

 - Individual profiles or admins of LinkedIn Pages can create Stories “to capture images and videos and post them” using their LinkedIn mobile app.
 For the time being, the creation of LinkedIn Stories will be limited to the mobile app only.